bendohan/bendohan/SAGA.md

 ![Original Mosaic of SRTM data showing Mt.
 Kilimanjaro](mosaic_map.png)
 ![legend](mosaic_map_legend.png)

 I made this map in SAGA using two SRTM rasters and mosaicking them together.
-Its a basic DEM that shows the elevation of Mount Kilimanjaro
+Its a basic DEM that shows the elevation of Mount Kilimanjaro.

 ![Hillshade model using original DEM](hillshade_image.png)
 ![legend](hillshade_image_legend.png)

+This second map is a hillshade model based on the DEM above.
+The azimuth is 315 degrees and the altitude is 45 degrees.

 ![Map of sink routes from DEM](sink_route_map.png)
 ![legend](sink_route_map_legend.png)